 Explanation of our tenant fees

-Referencing and Right to Rent Checks - A check against the credit file and public records of the individual, An Anti-Money Laundering check, Confirmation of employment and salary details, Confirmation of previous tenancy details, Right to Rent checks, reporting the results of all those checks to your prospective landlord to see if your application is acceptable.
+Referencing will cover a check against the credit file and public records of the individual, an Anti-Money Laundering check, confirmation of employment and salary details, confirmation of previous tenancy details, right to rent checks, reporting the results of all those checks to your prospective landlord to see if your application is acceptable.

 |Fee||£ Inc. VAT||Explanation|

 |Default fee for late payment of rent||see explanation||Chargeable from 14 days arrears calculated on the interest at 3% above Bank of England base rate on the late payment of rent for each day that the payment is outstanding.|